How to Become a Counselor in South Carolina

 National Counselor Examination for Licensure and Certification (NCE)

-The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
-It assesses knowledge, skills and abilities in effective counseling services.
+The NCE is a 200-item multiple-choice examination administered by the National Board for Certified Counselors.
+It is designed to assess the knowledge, skills, and abilities required to provide effective counseling services.

 National Clinical Mental Health Counselor Exam (NCMHCE)